wiredtiger44/SQLServerCodingStandards/README.md

     ```

 <a name="StoredProcedureNames"></a><a name="3.3"></a>
-  - [3.3](#StoredProcedureNames) **Stored Procedure Names**: Stored Procedure names should be prefixed with "sp".
-Don't start procedures with "sp_".
+  - [3.3](#StoredProcedureNames) **Stored Procedure Names**: Stored Procedure names should be prefixed with "sp" (no underscore).
+Names should start with main table or object being referenced in rpcedure.

     > Why?
-Standardizing class names helps differentiate them from other types of objects.
+Standardizing ames helps differentiate them from other types of objects.

     ```code
-    /* bad - name is not Pascal case, is a verb and does not match file name. */ In file exporting.cs
+    /* bad - name does not start with sp.
+Doesn't reference main table */

-    public class exportingdownloading
+     ALTER Procedure [dbo].[Search] @BnftPlanSK BIGINT= NULL

-    /* good - name is Pascal case, is a noun and matches file name. */ In file BenefitPlan.cs
+    /* good - name does start with sp.
+Does reference main table */ ALTER Procedure [dbo].[spBenefitPlanSearch] @BnftPlanSK BIGINT= NULL

-    public class BenefitPlan
+    /* good - name does start with spReport for a report only stored proceudre.
+Does reference main table */ ALTER Procedure [dbo].[spReportBenefitPlan] @BnftPlanSK BIGINT= NULL
     ```

     <a name="Method names"></a><a name="3.4"></a>